Naptwen/OpenRL/Readme.md

    <PRE>
 Sep 24, 2022.
-I am preparing for new version v6.x.x it is more focus on providing various algorithm (if you just want to algorithm please see the my past neural network algorithm in python version)
+I am preparing for new version v6.x.x it is more focus on providing various algorithm (if you just want to algorithm please see my past neural network algorithm in python version)
 1. New : preparing the v5.1.x version it will includes new cost functions (Cross Entropy, Binary cross entropy, Relative entropy, RMSE, HUBER, Pesudo Huber)
 2. New : New reinforcement model DDQN, D2QN, D3QN, (merged type also), A2C and A3C (using the constructed thread algorithm)